 Michael Rubin’s practice emphasizes eminent domain, inverse condemnation, property valuation, property tax, real estate, landslide, public agency litigation, environmental/toxic law, land use entitlement and regulatory matters.
 Mike’s leadership in the eminent domain/right-of-way field was recognized by his selection as “Professional of the Year” by the Orange County Chapter of the International Right-of-Way Association.
-He has been selected by Los Angeles Magazine every year since 2005 as one of Southern California’s “Super Lawyers”, an honor bestowed on 5% of Southern California’s attorneys each year.
+He has been selected by Los Angeles Magazine for 16 years as one of Southern California’s “Super Lawyers”, an honor bestowed on 5% of Southern California’s attorneys each year.

 Areas of Expertise